gdasthagir/websocket/JS-Client/README.md

 Test Client that can be used to connect to WebSocket Servers and send and receive data

-You can find a running version of this at https://ws.truly.technology

 ## Getting Started

 #### Prerequisites